 Companies with anachronistic hierarchical and management structures will have difficulty remaining vital.
 According to Martin Reeves, Global Director of the BCG Henderson Institute, corporate vitality is “the capacity for future growth and invention.”
 Resting on your laurels by measuring past performance is no longer sufficient.
 Reeves encourages companies to measure potential performance.
 A research partnership between BCG and Fortune magazine resulted in The Fortune Future 50.
 The pyramid figure from the study highlights the building blocks needed to ensure the best prospects for long-term growth.

 Developing future growth options

 An entrepreneurial spirit derives from people, not machines.
-Leaders of thriving organizations embrace a trial and error mentality accept short-term loses for the sake of long-term development.
-Innovation is not the sole responsibility of a department or a handful of person.
+Leaders of thriving organizations embrace a trial and error mentality accepting short-term losses for the sake of long-term development.
+Innovation is not the sole responsibility of a department or a handful of people.
 Market ideas flourish within a vital corporate culture.
 Every brain has ideas in it.
-People just need the opportunity and space to share, shape and execute them.
+People just need the opportunity and space to share, shape, and execute them.

 Adaptive and evolving strategies